* Coaster Enthusiasts of Canada *

 1902 - 1906

-These amusement sections would eventually be referred to as "midways" in the years after the "World's Columbian Exposition" world's fair in Chicago, U.S.A.
+These amusement sections would eventually be referred to as "midways" in the years after the 1893 "World's Columbian Exposition" world's fair in Chicago, U.S.A.
 There, the amusement area was in a location called The Midway Plaiasance.
-The midway popularity at world's and other fairs led yet more to open parks expressly for that purpose, as is the case with most new parks today.
+The midway popularity at world's and other fairs led yet more to open parks expressly for that purpose, as is the case with most new amusement parks today.
 The name "Midway" became used by other amusement operators, both travelling and permanent, in emulation of the great fair.

 Dominion Park